shaheenp/mygreeneyed/_posts/2020-04-07-thuja-plicata.md

   - turned up and bent backward on branch

 Other characteristics:
-  - bark reddish brown and stringy
+  - reddish brown and stringy bark
   - branches drooping, then curve upward at ends
   - "sweet" citrus scent
-  - fast-growing to 200 ft in PNW
+  - fast-growing, up to 200 ft

 Relevant info:
   - largest species in Cupressaceae